Continuing education for adults living in the UK

 For internationally mobile professionals, one of the most common continuing education needs is credential recognition: getting overseas qualifications assessed for UK equivalency.
 UK ENIC (formerly NARIC) is the official body for this, and many universities and employers will request a UK ENIC statement of comparability for non-UK degrees.

-Professional CPD (Continuing Professional Development) requirements vary by sector.
+Professional CPD requirements vary by sector.
 Many UK professional bodies — including CIPD (HR), ACCA (accountancy), the Law Society and the Nursing and Midwifery Council — require members to complete and record CPD annually.
 Some accept CPD completed overseas; others require UK-specific training.
 Check with your professional body on arrival.

 Most work visas (including Skilled Worker) permit full-time study alongside employment, provided the study does not conflict with visa conditions.
 Student visas have restrictions on work hours instead.
 If you are on a Student visa and wish to take additional courses, check that your visa category allows it.
 Always verify with a regulated immigration adviser if unsure.